Durham Johnston Comprehensive School: Durham Johnston's War Memorial 1921–2011

 A large number of former Johnstonians were involved in World War II with a significant number losing their lives.
 Two new panels were commissioned for the war memorial and money was, again, raised from contributions.
 The two panels were dedicated in June 1948 with a ceremony, performed by the Reverend R.F.
 Morgan – a former student at the school – at St Margaret's Church.
 A significant amount of money was raised from subscriptions.
 After the new panels had been paid for the residue of the money was used for a War Memorial prize, which was awarded annually to a high achieving student at the school.

 A tradition was established after 1948 that fresh flowers would always be put next to the memorial during term time and that a British Legion wreath of Flanders poppies would be placed next to the memorial on Remembrance Day.

 In July 1954 the school moved from its South Street site to new buildings in Crossgate Moor.
 The memorial was removed in July 1954 and placed upon the left wall in the new school hall.
 It remained in place until the spring term of 2009, when it was removed and stored in preparation to be rededicated in the new Durham Johnston school hall.
-It was reinstalled in the third building and dedicated in March 2011 in recognition of the 90th anniversary of Johnston, with students and members of the local community raising the money for the initial memorial.
+It was reinstalled in the third building and dedicated in March 2011 in recognition of the 90th anniversary of the original unveiling, with students and members of the local community raising the money for the initial memorial.
 A new plaque has been installed with a quotation from the Proverbs to acknowledge money raised by the current students.
 Local companies, particularly Harrison and Harrison Organ Builders, helped to support this project.

 Notable on the war memorial is Captain Isidore Newman, an old boy of the school and linguist who was attached to the SOE during the second world war.
 He was eventually captured and murdered at Mauthausen Concentration Camp.
 Because of this, the rededication of the memorial in 2011 was attended by representatives of AJEX, the Association of Jewish Ex-Servicemen and the Rabbi to the Army performed a blessing in the school, as well as the local Anglican Vicar.